RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/4-How to design an Adaptive Document form/4-How to design an Adaptive Document form.md

 To learn how to configure attributes of root section <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/Keyper%20Manual/Adaptive%20Designer/How%20to%20configure%20Attributes%20of%20Root%20Section/" target="_blank">**click here**</a>.

+## Configuring _Connection_ of Adaptive Document with Data Table(s)

-You can also establish a connection of the root section with data table.
+You can establish a connection of the Adaptive Document with data table.
 Connection with a data table means that the system can fetch or feed data directly from the form to the data table.

-To learn how to configure connection of root section with data table, <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/Keyper%20Manual/Adaptive%20Designer/How%20to%20configure%20connection%20of%20root%20section%20with%20data%20table/" target="_blank">**click here**</a>.
+To learn how to configure connection with data table, <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/Keyper%20Manual/Adaptive%20Designer/How%20to%20configure%20connection%20with%20data%20table/" target="_blank">**click here**</a>.

 ## Adding elements to the root section